 Modern Day Goaltending

-Jon is currently the goalie coach for the Mississauga St. Michaels Majors of the OHL.
+Jon is currently the goalie coach for the Arizona Coyotes, NHL.
 He also works privately with his own NHL goaltenders and NHL goaltending prospects.

-Over the 6 seasons that Jon has been the Majors’ goalie coach, the team has used 7 goalies in total.
-Of those seven, 3 have gone on to play in the NHL and 2 signed NHL contracts this past summer.
-Three have won the prestigious OHL Goalie of the Year Award, 2 have won the Dinty Moore Trophy for the lowest rookie GAA & last season the St. Mikes’ goalies combined to win the Dave Pinkney Trophy for the lowest GAA in the OHL.
+Prior to working with the Coyotes, he was the goalie coach for two seasons with the Soo Greyhounds (OHL).
+Under his tutelage, Brandon Halverson became a 2nd round pick of the New York Rangers as well as USA World Junior Team goalie for two straight years.
+Joseph Raaymakers has also become a highly regarded prospect for the 2016 NHL draft.
+Before the Greyounds Jon spent 6 seasons as the St. Michaels Majors’ goalie coach.
+During his tenure with the Majors, the team used 7 goalies in total.
+Of those seven, 3 have gone on to play in the NHL and 2 signed NHL contracts.
+Three have won the prestigious OHL Goalie of the Year Award, 2 have won the Dinty Moore Trophy for the lowest rookie GAA & 2 combined to win the Dave Pinkney Trophy for the lowest GAA in the OHL.

 TOPS IN DEVELOPMENT

 Jon Elkin's Goalie Schools has been extremely successful in developing goaltenders.
 Eight long-time students have gone on to play in the NHL.
 In the past, Elkin's protégés have typically made up between one quarter and one half of the goaltenders in the Ontario Hockey League (OHL) - the top junior hockey league in the world.